|Full Name||Joseph Charles Buttler|

 Jos Butler (born Joseph Charles Buttler) is an English cricketer who has been a part of England's national Men's cricket team since 2011.
 He was born in Taunton, Somerset, England on 8 September, 1990.
-Butler is also the current vice-captain of the England cricket team for the limited overs format.
+Butler is also the current captain of the England cricket team for the limited-overs format.

 Butler is a right-handed batsman, a specialist wicket-keeper.
-He has represented England in all formats of the game at the international stage.
+He complwicketkeeperation at the King’s College in Taunton, the place where he showcased his talent in cricket.
+The Clean hitter has represented England in all formats of the game at the international stage.
 Thanks to his talents to recognize and manipulate the field placements of opposing teams and react quickly to changes,

 Butler has been able to score all around the ground.
 This has earned him the tag of being a "360-degree" cricketer, as in he can hit the ball in any direction within the available 360-degree of the ground.